TheThomasD/Vigo-16/README.md

 ### Controlling the Speaker

 There is a small speaker that could provide some feedback as well.
 And after connecting the display maybe this a simpler task with a "low hanging fruit" :) I knew there was a speaker, but I didn't know where it was located and I did not know how the component looked like.
-Nevertheless, I found the speaker and via some electronic parts it is connected to GPIO 21.
+Nevertheless, I found the speaker and via some electronic parts (Q3 and R25) it is connected to pin 33 (GPIO 21).
 Maybe this is good starting point.

 Actually, implementing the speaker was really easy.
 With some googeling I found a nice `pitches.h` file that can be used with the standard Arduino `tones()` function.
 Now, I can also give audio feedback.